Observation of field-induced single-ion magnetic anisotropy in a multiorbital Kondo alloy $\mathrm{(Lu,Yb)}\mathrm{Rh}_{2}\mathrm{Zn}_{20}$: Results

-As predicted by Hewson and other researchers \cite{Hewson1983_1, Hewson1983_2, Newns1987, Cox1987_2, Kang1996, Bickers1985, Cox1985, Bickers1987}, the essential ingredients of the SU($N>3$) Kondo effect are: (i) local Fermi-liquid behavior, (ii) non-linear increase in magnetization in a dilute-limit system (single-site metamagnetic behavior (Fig. S2(b) in \cite{SM})), (iii) local maximum in the temperature-dependent static magnetic susceptibility, and (iv) local minimum in the temperature-dependent reciprocal lifetime of the Kondo singlet state, evaluated from the half-width at half maximum $\Gamma (T)$ of the energy-dependent dynamical magnetic susceptibility.
+As predicted by Hewson and other researchers \cite{Hewson1983_1, Hewson1983_2, Newns1987, Cox1987_2, Kang1996, Bickers1985, Cox1985, Bickers1987}, the essential ingredients of the SU($N>3$) Kondo effect are (i) local Fermi-liquid behavior, (ii) a nonlinear increase in magnetization in a dilute-limit system [single-site metamagnetic behavior, Fig. \ref{magnetization_illustration}(b)] \cite{metamag}, (iii) a local maximum in the temperature-dependent static magnetic susceptibility, and (iv) a local minimum in the temperature-dependent reciprocal lifetime of the Kondo singlet state, evaluated from the half width at half maximum $\Gamma (T)$ of the energy-dependent dynamical magnetic susceptibility.
+In Secs. \ref{subsec_Fermi}-\ref{subsec_quasielastic}, we present experimental evidence of these ingredients sequentially.
+In Sec. \ref{subsec_magnetic_anisotropy}, we introduce an unexpected phenomenon in the SU($N$) Kondo model: field-induced single-ion magnetic anisotropy.